-Solar Water Tanks - Solar Storage Tanks
+Solar Water Heater Tank - Solar Storage Tanks

 SolarStor Solar Water Tanks are North Americas only complete solar water tanks and are UL and CSA certified.
-Unlike other tank manufactures SolStor tanks come complete with two large internal heat exchangers and a back up 4.5 Kw electric element ALL In One Tank!.
-This tank is suitable for all forms of solar heating systems including solar hot water heaters, solar home heating and solar pools and hot tubs!
-With this tank you can easily expand your solar heating system at any time with out new equipment!
+Unlike other tank manufacturers SolarStor tanks come complete with two large internal heat exchangers and a back up 4.5 Kw electric element ALL In One Tank!.
+This tank is suitable for all forms of solar heating systems including solar hot water heaters, solar home heating, solar pools and hot tubs!
+With this tank you can easily expand your solar heating system at any time without new equipment!

 Solar water tanks are used in solar heating packages to act as buffer tanks.
 When the sun is shinning, the water will be heated in the solar storage tank for later use, most commonly in the evening.
-Most solar water tanks contain a heat exchanger to separate the potable water from the solar heating solution (Water/Glycol), and have a great insulation value that can retain the heat for day.
-The SolStor tank has a rated heat loss of less than .8 degrees F/ Hour!
+Most solar water heaters contain a heat exchanger to separate the potable water from the solar heating solution (Water/Glycol) and have a great insulation value that can retain the heat for day.
+The SolarStor tank has a rated heat loss of less than .8 degrees F/ Hour!

 There are 3 kinds of solar water tank systems used in North America:

 - Solar Combo Electric Tank